aantron/promise/README.md

   enough to suppress the special-casing.

-  Whenever you try to take the value out of this resulting structure (for example, by calling [`Promise.get`][get] on it), `reason-promise` transparently unboxes the `PromiseBox` and passes the nested promise to your callback &mdash; as your callback would expect.
+  Whenever you try to take the value out of this resulting structure (for example, by calling [`Promise.get`][get] on it), `Promise` transparently unboxes the `PromiseBox` and passes the nested promise to your callback &mdash; as your callback would expect.

-This conditional boxing and unboxing is done throughout `reason-promise`.
+This conditional boxing and unboxing is done throughout `Promise`.
 It only happens for nested promises, and anything else with a `.then` method.
-For all other values, `reason-promise` behaves, internally, exactly like JS `Promise` (though with a cleaner outer API).
+For all other values, `Promise` behaves, internally, exactly like JS `Promise` (though with a cleaner outer API).
 This is enough to make promises type-safe.

-This is a simple scheme, but `reason-promise` includes a very thorough [test suite][tests] to be extra sure that it always manages the boxing correctly.
+This is a simple scheme, but `Promise` includes a very thorough [test suite][tests] to be extra sure that it always manages the boxing correctly.